introproventures/graphql-jpa-query/README.md

 Schema Documentation
 --------------------
 GraphQL provides a well documented schema for your domain entity model.
 The Schema Builder produces descriptions using `@GraphQLDescription` annotation on Java types and fields.
 These descriptions will show up in the GraphiQL schema browser to help you provide documented API to end-users.
 See the GraphiQL section below for more details.
+You can use  `@GraphQLIgnore` annotation to exclude entity type or field from schema.

 Queries
 --------------